MelanieLinares/portfolio-new/site/content/post/building-a-better-internal-starbucks-portal-to-improve-resource-management.md

   - ui
 technology: UI Design, Design System integration
 duration: 2 months
-introheading: Updating the dashboard UI for a better management workflow
+introheading: Updating a dashboard UI for a better management workflow
 introbody: >-
   Managing data can be a pain if common actions within an application result in errors or the actions are not easily found within the UI.
 My role involved developing components with React and TypeScript.

-  **The Problem:** <span aria-hidden="true">🤔</span><br/>The internal Starbucks portal experienced sync issues and error management issues in regards to portfolio percentages.
+  **The Problem:** <span aria-hidden="true">🤔</span><br/>This internal Starbucks portal experienced sync issues and error management issues.

-  **The Plan:** <span aria-hidden="true">💡</span><br/>The Starbucks management team needed to easily see percentages of funding in order to re-adjust portfolios, calculations, and cross-portfolio assets.
-A main dashboard with access to all portfolios and the ability to display cross-portfolio information was proposed.
+  **The Plan:** <span aria-hidden="true">💡</span><br/>The Starbucks team needed to easily see information on assets being managed.
+A main dashboard with access to all data and the ability to display cross-data information was proposed.
 theme: green
 typed_list:
   - type: fifty_fifty